Fun with Languages

 - Duolingo helps to build vocabulary and practice through games.

 Can Karaoke count as studying?
 Singing along with the words in your chosen language can help both your pronunciation and your long term memory.
 Whatever your taste in music, there are so many great songs to be heard in different languages.
-Visit Languages Connect Spotify for some recommended playlists to get you started.
+Check out our Music Playlists for some top recommendations to get you started.

 When learning a language, the most important thing is to engage with it regularly.
 TV series and movies allow learners to do this, presenting authentic speech often with colloquialisms unique to that language, while also giving you an insight into some aspects of the culture.